sordina/learning-llvm/resources/markdown/Algebra.md

 data Polynomial = P [ Term ]        deriving (Show, Eq)
 ~~~

-The 'x' variable is implicit in the Term data-type.
+The `x` variable is implicit in the Term data-type.

 </div>